enginebeast/enginebeast.github.io/_posts/2025-09-22-apply_kinematic.md

 ---
-description: Applying Kinematic Equations by Definition
+description: Applying kinematic equations by definition
 use_math: true
 ---